University of Chile School of Law, Santiago

 HLS students enrolled in the program can choose from hundreds of courses at the University of Chile.
 The University allows HLS students to take regular law school courses, as well as graduate courses.
 The grade scale at the University of Chile runs from 0.0 to 7.0, with 4.0-4.9 signifying a Pass, 5.0-5.9 a Pass with Distinction, and 6.0-7.0 a Pass with High Distinction.
 Please see the online catalogue for a listing of courses, which includes the number of credits per course and how often each class meets.

 Course loads will vary from student to student.
 HLS students may receive a total of 10 to 12 ungraded classroom credits in relation to work done through the semester abroad program.
-Please see the HLS semester abroad webpage for more information about course requirements and how semester abroad credits are calculated.
+Please see Academic Requirements for more information about course requirements and how semester abroad credits are calculated.

 Nearly all courses offered at the University of Chile are in Spanish.
 HLS students interested in spending a semester at the Law School are expected to have a level of Spanish fluency that will enable them to perform well in class and on exams.
 Prior to study abroad, HLS students may improve their language proficiency and receive credit for foreign language courses at Harvard College in accordance with the HLS cross registration policy.
 Students may also find it helpful to arrive in Chile early for language acclimation and/or to take an intensive language training course before law classes begin.
 Programs of this nature are offered through the DRCLAS, as mentioned above.